csci-182/fall2022/pages/_lectures/quiz_03.md

 <a href="/fall2022/course-files/quizzes/quiz03.zip" class="nu-button">Quiz 3 Starter Files <i class="fas fa-download"></i></a>

 #### 1. [20pts] DOM Manipulation
 Open the `exercise01` folder and add click event handlers to all of the div tags.
-When a div element is clicked, its background should change color (pick any color you like).When you’re done, your page should look like the animation shown below:
+When a div element is clicked, its background should change color (pick any color you like).
+When you’re done, your page should look like the demo shown below:

 <img class="medium frame" src="/fall2022/assets/images/quizzes/quiz03/exercise01.gif" />